 - Melisandre claims that royal blood has power.
-Since this power can only truly be unlocked through sacrifice, this doesn't work out so well for the royals in question.
+Since this power can only truly be unlocked through blood sacrifice, this doesn't work out so well for the royals in question.

-- In Margaret Weis's The Star Of The Guardians series, the ubermensch ruling class have perfect genetics, psychic abilities, and the sanction of God.
+- In Margaret Weis's The Star of the Guardians series, the ubermensch ruling class have perfect genetics, psychic abilities, and the sanction of God.

 - In the Inheritance Trilogy the Arameri royal family has a variety of superpowers- they can command the Enefadeh (a group of powerful gods), and also command weaker members of the family depending on their sigil.